Last modified: September 13, 2025

 Feature Branches

-In a feature-branch workflow every new capability, enhancement, or bug-fix is implemented on its own branch, cut from a stable integration branch (main or more often develop).
-Work continues in isolation until the change set is complete and* the CI pipeline is green.
-The branch is then merged back via a pull/merge request, after code review and automated checks.
-The resulting commits flow toward production in the next release train (or immediately, if you practise continuous delivery).
+In a feature-branch workflow, each new capability, enhancement, or bug fix lives on its own branch cut from a stable integration branch (main or, more often, develop).
+Work proceeds in isolation until the change set is complete and the CI pipeline is green.
+The branch is then merged back via a pull/merge request after code review and automated checks.
+The resulting commits flow to production in the next release train—or immediately, if you practise continuous delivery.

-Typical naming conventions are feat/<ticket-id>-<slug> for new functionality and fix/<ticket-id> for defects, which helps tooling and humans track context.
+Typical naming conventions: feat/<ticket-id>-<slug> for new functionality and fix/<ticket-id> for defects.
+This keeps context clear for both tooling and humans.

 main